boazbk/tcs/lec_26_quantum_computing.md

 In classical computation, we typically think that there are only two operations that we can do on a single bit: keep it the same or negate it.
 In the quantum setting, a single bit operation corresponds to any linear map $OP:\R^2 \rightarrow \R^2$ that is _norm preserving_ in the sense that for every $\alpha,\beta$,  if we apply $OP$ to the vector $\begin{pmatrix} \alpha \\ \beta \end{pmatrix}$ then we obtain a vector $\begin{pmatrix} \alpha' \\ \beta' \end{pmatrix}$ such that  $\alpha'^2 + \beta'^2 = \alpha^2 + \beta^2$.
-Such a linear map $OP$ corresponds to a [unitary](https://en.wikipedia.org/wiki/Unitary_matrix) two by two matrix.^[As we mentioned,  quantum mechanics actually models states as vectors with _complex_ coordinates.
-However, this does not make any qualitative difference to our discussion.]
+Such a linear map $OP$ corresponds to a [unitary](https://en.wikipedia.org/wiki/Unitary_matrix) two by two matrix.
+(As we mentioned,  quantum mechanics actually models states as vectors with _complex_ coordinates; however, this does not make any qualitative difference to our discussion.)
 Keeping the bit the same corresponds to the matrix $I = \begin{pmatrix} 1&0\\ 0&1 \end{pmatrix}$ and (as we've seen) the NOT operations corresponds to the matrix $N = \begin{pmatrix} 0&1\\ 1&0 \end{pmatrix}$.
 But there are other operations we can use as well.
 One such useful operation is the _Hadamard_ operation, which corresponds to the matrix